-For the periods ended December 31, 2021, the Fund's performance for the three-year and five-year periods was above the median of the Performance Peer Group, and the Fund's performance fell below the median of the Performance Peer Group for the one-year period.
-The Board discussed the Fund's performance with the Adviser and recognized the efforts being taken by the Adviser in the context of other factors considered relevant by the Board.
+The Fund's performance fell below the median of the Performance Peer Group for the one-year, three-year and five-year periods ended December 31, 2021.
+The Board discussed the Fund's performance with the Adviser, including the reasons for and plans to seek to improve the Fund's performance, and recognized the efforts being taken by the Adviser in the context of other factors considered relevant by the Board.